OneMadGypsy/upy-motion/README.md

 ## Usage

+All the below examples can be copy/pasted, but you must make sure to provide the `bus`, `sda` and `scl` pins (or pin numbers) that apply to your wiring scheme.
+If an interrupt pin or calibration offsets are used in an example, those too must be replaced with the data that applies to you.

 **calibration**

->The very first thing you should do is run the below script, with the proper `bus`, `sda` and `scl`.
-When it completes it will print a small line of code that you need to copy and paste for use with the `ofs` argument.
+>The very first thing you should do is run the below script, When it completes it will print a small line of code that you need to copy and paste for use with the `ofs` argument.
 Failure to provide an `ofs` argument will result in your device auto-calibrating every time you instance it.
 Make sure your device is as flat and level as you can get it before running calibration.
 Only run calibration from a fresh power-up of the device.
+If you do a good job calibrating, the numbers this returns can be used constantly, and you should not need to calibrate again.

 ```python
 from mpu6050 import MPU6050